COVID-19 Information & Support

 - Avoid crowds, especially in poorly ventilated spaces.

-- Avoid all non-essential travel including plane trips, and especially avoid cruise ships
+- Avoid all non-essential travel, including plane trips and cruise ships.

-- Eat enough throughout the day, including a source of protein and fat with each meal to keep blood sugar stable
+- Eat enough throughout the day, including a protein and fat source with each meal to keep blood sugar stable.

-Specific naturopathic therapies that can help boost your immune system and keep you healthy until the risk of outbreak has passed include the following:
+Specific naturopathic therapies can boost your immune system and keep you healthy until the risk of the outbreak has passed, including the following:

-- Ozone therapy: Medical grade ozone stimulates the immune system and increases blood flow to targeted tissues.
-Ear and nasal ozone specifically targets the tissues of the respiratory system and helps bolster these tissues against the coronavirus.
+- Ozone Therapy: Medical-grade ozone stimulates the immune system and increases blood flow to targeted tissues.
+Ear and nasal ozone specifically targets the respiratory system’s tissues and helps bolster these tissues against the coronavirus.
 This is particularly helpful for patients prone to allergies, sinus infections, and sore throats.

 - Hydrotherapy: Hydrotherapy improves immunity by utilizing hot and cold water contrast applications in addition to low volt sine wave stimulation to the lungs and other essential organs of the torso.
-Hydrotherapy is especially helpful for patients with asthma or for those prone to lung infections and other respiratory illnesses.
+Hydrotherapy is beneficial for patients with asthma or those prone to lung infections and other respiratory illnesses.

-- We also suggest taking an immune boosting supplement such as Phytogen, Super Lysine, Astragalus, Berberine Complex, Argentyn Nasal Spray, and/or Immune Glycerite daily until the threat of COVID19 has passed.
+- Supplements: We suggest taking an immune-boosting supplement like Phytogen, Super Lysine, Astragalus, Berberine Complex, Argentyn Nasal Spray, or Immune Glycerite until the threat of COVID-19 has passed.
 Please speak with your doctor to determine which supplement is best for you.

 As always, we are here to support you and help keep you and your families healthy.
 If you would like to discuss more specifically what this looks like for you, please call our office to make an appointment.